albert-spruyt/HorrorScope/README.md

 # HorrorScope / ScaCheapier

-This is repository with all the firmware source, scripts and notebooks for the ScaCheapier workshop given at 35c3.
+This repository contains all the firmware source, scripts and notebooks for the ScaCheapier workshop given at 35c3.

+We will also give a talk about this work at Troopers 2019 NGI, with a different perspective.
+We'll have the slides uploaded soon after the presentation.
+And hopefully update this repo - feel free to remind us if necessary!

 ## Abstract
 From: https://events.ccc.de/congress/2018/wiki/index.php/Session:ScaCheapier